Thursday, August 31, 2017

 Snow and Dany moon around, wondering what happened, when Tyrion returns, soon followed by Cersei who announces she'll work with them and send her troops up north to fight the real war (and after that they can continue the squabble over Westeros).
 This was a surprise move--who knew Cersei had it in her?

 At Winterfell, it seems Littlefinger is still playing Sansa, driving the wedge deeper between her and her sister.
 This whole plot has never worked.
-It's hard enough to but the two Stark lasses would do anything but love each other, but to be ready to kill each other?
+It's hard enough to buy the two Stark lasses would do anything but love each other, but kill each other?
 Come on.
 Even if Bran couldn't tell them what really happened, this is hard to buy.
 I usually don't give away anything, but many viewers expected Arya and Sansa were playing Littlefinger (even in scenes only between them that Littlefinger couldn't know about, so they're also playing the audience) and it will soon turn out to be true.

 Back at Dragonstone, the gang is planning their trek up north.
 Dany makes sure she'll sail with Snow.
 We can guess what that means.
 Before they go, Snow and Theon have a talk.
 Goofus and Gallant.
 The two were both raised by Ned, but were both outsiders at Winterfell.
 Theon is inspired to do the right thing.